christopher5106/christopher5106.github.io/_posts/2016-05-02-deploy-instantly-from-your-host-to-AWS-EC2-and-Google-Cloud-with-kubernetes.markdown

 - *Performance guarantees*

-Current methods use **virtual servers** : the build occurs during deployment, with deployment scripts, and update scrits, inside the virtual machine, and for all applications at the same time.
-These current methods brought the benefits of *scalability* and *reproducibility*.
+Current methods use **virtual servers** : the build occurs during deployment, with deployment scripts, and update scripts, inside the virtual machine, and for all applications at the same time.
+These methods, brought by technologies such as Chef, Puppet or Ansible, have the benefits of *scalability* and *reproducibility*.

 ![]({{ site.url }}/img/current_deployment_methods.png)